WengLynn/shorten/README.md

 # shorten

-This is developed NOT for SARS-CoV-2.
+Description: When you try to remove your conserved sites to reduce sequence length for further analysis such as calling adaptive mutations, I will recommend you to use it.

 # 1.1 shorten_site (depends on tidyr and stringr)

 To access it try:

      install_github("WengLynn/shorten")

-Description: When you try to remove your conserved sites to reduce sequence length for further analysis such as calling adaptive mutations, I will recommend you to use it.

 To use it try: